cambridge-ceu/csd3/README.md

 ## Introduction

-The repository contains some informaiton for users of the HPC facility (Cardio) at the [Cardiovascular Epidemiology Unit (CEU)](https://www.phpc.cam.ac.uk/ceu/) regarding transition to CSD3 HPC.
+The repository contains some information for users of the HPC facility (Cardio) at the [Cardiovascular Epidemiology Unit (CEU)](https://www.phpc.cam.ac.uk/ceu/) regarding transition to the Univeristy HPC, or the
-The Cambridge Service for Data Driven Discovery (CSD3) is hosted by [Research Computing Service](https://www.hpc.cam.ac.uk/) and documented [here](https://docs.hpc.cam.ac.uk/hpc/)
+Cambridge Service for Data Driven Discovery (CSD3) hosted by [Research Computing Service](https://www.csd3.cam.ac.uk/) as documented [here](https://docs.hpc.cam.ac.uk/hpc/)

 ## Table of contents